Seligo Artisanal Pasta

 1. 100% Organic SICILIAN Heirloom/Native Wheat, including the natural wheat germ.

 2. Spring Mineral Water from Sicilian Mountains (Nebrodi).

-This pasta is made artisanally with stone ground flour from Sicilian ancient wheat.
-Sicilian Ancient Wheat varieties were grown before the GMO revolution, when farmers were growing crops with NON GMO seeds and no CHEMICALS, respecting the nature cycles in the most sustainable way.
+This pasta is made artisanally with stone ground flour from Sicilian native wheat.
+Sicilian native wheat varieties were grown before the GMO revolution, when farmers were growing crops with NON-GMO seeds and no CHEMICALS, respecting the natural cycles in the most sustainable way.

 Why our pasta is different and not just another pasta?

-Sicilian Ancient Grains have weaker gluten which results in a high digestibility and prevents gluten intolerances.
+Sicilian Native Grains have weaker gluten composition, which results in a high digestibility and prevents gluten intolerances.

 NO PESTICIDES- CHEMICALS-GLYPHOSATE

-They do NOT need these to grow and ripe.
+They do NOT need any chemicals to grow and ripe.
 The reason is simple.
-They belong to the biodiversity of Sicily therefore they can coexist and defend themself naturally from diseases, the Sicilian sun does the rest.
+They belong to the biodiversity of Sicily, and therefore, they can coexist with weeds and defend themself naturally from diseases.
+The Sicilian sun and warm climate do the rest.